NIST SPECIAL PUBLICATION 1800-12B

 5. Security Characteristics Analysis¶

-The purpose of the security characteristic evaluation is to understand the extent to which the project meets its objective of demonstrating the lifecycle of Derived PIV Credentials requirements specified in NIST SP 800-157.
-In addition, it seeks to understand the security benefits and drawbacks of the example solution.
-Readers may also find Section 3.4, Risk Assessment, helpful when evaluating DPC security characteristics for your own organization.
+The purpose of the security characteristics analysis is to understand the extent to which the project meets its objective of demonstrating the life cycle of DPC requirements specified in NIST SP 800-157.
+In addition, it seeks to understand the security benefits and drawbacks of the example implementations.
+Readers may also find Section 3.5 helpful when evaluating DPC security characteristics for their own organization.

 5.1.
 Assumptions and Limitations¶

-The security characteristic evaluation has the following limitations:
+The security characteristics analysis has the following limitations: